oroinc/documentation/user/back-office/products/product-attributes/index.rst

    "**Show On View**","Defines whether the attribute is visible or hidden in the storefront."
    "**Show On Form**","Defines whether the attribute is enabled in the storefront forms."
+   "**Exportable**","If enabled, the attribute content is to be displayed in the product data export file in the storefront."
-   "**Searchable**","If enabled, attribute content can be found in the storefront via search."
+   "**Searchable**","If enabled, the attribute content can be found in the storefront via search."
    "**Filterable**","Defines whether a dedicated filter is available for the attribute in the storefront."
    "**Filter By**","Defines the type of filtering to be applied to the attribute: